The open peer review process

 - Editors may intervene at any point should there be any concern about a misuse of reviewing and commenting tools.

-Please read our peer review and commenting code of conduct for further guidance and information.
+Please read the peer review policy for further guidance and information about commenting.